Tibial Stress Fractures from Running: A Guide to Symptoms, Treatment, and Prevention

 Incorporate strength exercises into your training program

+Neglecting to warm up before running or forgetting to stretch or cool down afterward places you at a greater risk of injury.
 Stimulate blood flow and release muscle tension before easing your way into a training pace.
-And once you’re done, stretch and foam roll your lower body to break down scar tissue and kickstart recovery, among other benefits.
-Then make sure to consume plenty of water and nutritious food to replenish your muscles.
+And once you’re done, foam roll your lower body to break down scar tissue, drink plenty of water, and consume nutritious food to support your recovery.

 Fix your running form